geerlingguy/ansible-role-supervisor/README.md

 The location where Supervisor logs will be stored.

     supervisor_user: root

+The user under which `supervisord` will be run

+    supervisor_socket_user: 'centos'
+    supervisor_socket_chown: 'centos:centos'
-    supervisor_password: 'my_secret_password'
+    supervisor_socket_password: 'my_secret_password'

-The user under which `supervisord` will be run, and the password to be used when connecting to Supervisor's HTTP server (either for `supervisorctl` access, or when viewing the administrative UI).
+The user owning the socket, and their password to be used when connecting to Supervisor's HTTP server (either for `supervisorctl` access, or when viewing the administrative UI).

     supervisor_unix_http_server_password_protect: true
     supervisor_inet_http_server_password_protect: true